 Photo of a volunteer

 Another of our projects is entitled Is Fucus Returned?
-As part of this project, we collect information from anyone who wants to report finding pieces of this algae on beaches.
+Here we are collecting information from anyone who wants to report finding pieces of this algae on beaches.
 We suspect that after several decades, when the presence of bladder wrack in the Baltic Sea was limited to the western part of this sea, it is beginning to recolonise Polish waters.
-Perhaps also the Gulf of Gdańsk.
-Its presence on the beaches may be a proof of this and an indication of where our divers should look for seaweed meadows.
-Participation in this study is simple, because it is enough to photograph the seaweed found on the beach and send it to oceanofchanges@iopan.pl along with information about the number of seaweed, the place of the find, and the date.
+Its presence on the beaches may be a proof of this and an indication of where our divers should look for bladder wrack meadows.
+Participation in this study is simple, because it is enough to photograph the seaweed found on the beach and complete the form on CitSci.org service.

 Research results from the Citizen Science projects are presented both on a dedicated website and used for scientific publications, with thanks to volunteers whose data we do not disclose anywhere.